Police: 7 wounded in apparent gang-related shooting at party

 The shooting happened early Sunday in Aurora.

-Police say the suspected shooters arrived on bikes or on foot and fired multiple shots before fleeing.
-No arrests were immediately made.
-Police say someone at the party returned fire.
-Two women and five men were shot, including one listed in critical condition.
+Police say the shooters arrived on bikes or on foot and fired multiple times before fleeing.
+At least one person shot back.
+Police spokesman Dan Ferrelli calls it "shocking" and "horrible."

-The wounded ranged in age from 21 to 30.
-Police say six people were found at the scene with gunshot wounds and a seventh was taken to a hospital by a relative.
+Six people with gunshot wounds were found at the home.
+A seventh victim was taken to a hospital by a relative.
+All are expected to survive.

+The wounded range in age from 21 to 30.
+About a dozen children inside the home were not hurt.

 View Comments